 Kim and Valerie also smiled warmly at the embarrassed boy.
 The A-listers rolled their eyes, but surprisingly didn't comment.

 The redhead bit her lip.
 "Y-yeah.
-He really is great."
+He really is great," she whispered.

 The goth girl tried to explain to everyone that a runoff from the sea is normally too shallow, but no one would listen.